top of page

 +34 910 61 93 95

-A small, cosy place with a maritime decoration.
+It is a small, cosy place with a maritime decoration.

 We had a very good pulpo de roca gallega (octopus with potatoes and pimenton).

-and a stunning racion of anchoas Gran Cantábrico.
+And a stunning racion of anchoas Gran Cantábrico.

-served with excellent bread.
+Served with excellent bread.

-To drink we had vermouth.
+To drink, we had vermouth.

 All the food on display looked like top-class produce.